25 Brexit need-to-knows

 "I've lobbied hard on this over recent years.
 The EU said to me it was the UK interpretation of the act.
 The Financial Conduct Authority and Government said they had no choice, it was the directive.
 Who knows who was right.

-“Leaving the EU should give us the opportunity to fix this.
-My conversations with politicians and regulators indicate it won’t be that quick – there are plenty of things higher up their legislative agenda than changing the credit directive.
+"Leaving the EU may give us the opportunity to fix this.
+My conversations with politicians and regulators indicate it won't be that quick.
+Thankfully our campaign has succeeded in providing some hope for mortgage prisoners – though there are plenty of things higher up their legislative agenda than changing the credit directive."

 Making payments to the EU could become slower and more expensive